Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Problem formulation

 where $y \in \mathbb{R}^n$ denotes the decision variables and $x \in \mathbb{R}^d$ represents problem parameters.
 The function $f : \mathbb{R}^n \times \mathbb{R}^d \rightarrow \mathbb{R}$ defines the objective, while $g : \mathbb{R}^n \times \mathbb{R}^d \rightarrow \mathbb{R}^{n_{\mathrm{ineq}}}$ and $h : \mathbb{R}^n \times \mathbb{R}^d \rightarrow \mathbb{R}^{n_{\mathrm{eq}}}$ specify inequality and equality constraints, respectively.

-As the optimal solution set varies with the parameters $x$, this family of problems induces an implicit mapping from parameters to solutions.
+Since the optimal solutions $y^\star$ vary with the parameters $x$, this family of problems induces an implicit mapping from parameters to solutions.
 Amortized optimization seeks to approximate this mapping using a learned model.
-Let $\pi_\theta : \mathbb{R}^d \rightarrow \mathbb{R}^n$ denote a model parameterized by $\theta \in \mathbb{R}^{n_\theta}$.
-The learning problem can then be written as
+Let $\pi_\theta : \mathbb{R}^d \rightarrow \mathbb{R}^n$ denote an ML model parameterized by $\theta \in \mathbb{R}^{n_\theta}$.
+The learning problem can then be formulated as

 where $\mathcal{D}$ denotes an unknown distribution over problem parameters and training is performed using a finite dataset sampled from this distribution.
-The objective is to choose $\theta$ to minimize the expected task cost while ensuring that the predicted solutions satisfy all constraints and generalize to unseen parameter instances.
+The goal is to choose $\theta$ to minimize the expected task objective value while ensuring that the predicted solutions satisfy all constraints and generalize to unseen parameter instances of the same problem family.